mboljen/ffmpeg-tools/share/doc/ffmpeg-gamma.md

 # ffmpeg-gamma

-This script is part of the bundle `ffmpeg-tools` documented [here](../../README.md).

-## Description

-This script enhances gamma and saturation of one or several video files.
+Enhance gamma and saturation of one or several video files

 ## Synopsis